Click here to see all the options.

 Yes, Brite should be notified of any changes to insurance.
 Send proof of insurance to Insurance@BriteFinancial.com or fax to 248-655-7691.
 After sending, please contact Brite's Insurance Department at 248-565-3000 to verify your insurance was received.

-You may purchase the vehicle you have been leasing, purchase or lease a new vehicle at a CARite location, or simply turn the vehicle in and walk away*.
-See our End of Lease page for more details.
+You may purchase the vehicle you have been leasing, extend your lease for up to 6 months, purchase a new vehicle at a CARite location or turn the vehicle in.

 Contact Brite at 248-565-3000 to pay off your vehicle.
 The amount to purchase your vehicle is the residual value in your contract less your security deposit.